cn0047/stash/ed/ddd.md

 * User Interface - Responsible for presenting information to the user and interpreting user commands.
 * Application - This is a thin layer which coordinates the application activity.
 It does not contain business logic.
 It does not hold the state of the business objects, but it can hold the state of an application task progress.
+(Used by external consumers to talk to your system).
+(Application services should generally represent all possible use cases).
+(It can check whether a domain object exists or not and throw exceptions accordingly).
 * Domain - This layer contains information about the domain.
 This is the heart of the business software.
 The state of business objects is held here.
 Persistence of the business objects and possibly their state is delegated to the infrastructure layer.
 * Infrastructure - This layer acts as a supporting library for all the other layers.
 It provides communication between layers, implements persistence for business objects, contains supporting libraries for the user interface layer, etc.
 (Order is a domain concept whereas Table, Column and so on are infrastructure concerns.)
+(Here we put all the implementations of the interfaces defined in the domain layer.)

 Example: